 An estimated 20% of adults will develop varicose veins at some point in their lives.
-If you live in Simi Valley or Thousand Oaks, California, Dr. Shahrzad Shareghi at Cardiovascular Care Center can help you move beyond painful or unsightly varicose veins.
+If you live in Simi Valley, California, Dr. Shahrzad Shareghi at Cardiovascular Care Center can help you move beyond painful or unsightly varicose veins.
 Advancements in medical technology offer treatment options that were unavailable just a few years ago.
 Schedule an appointment online, or call the office to check availability.

 To understand varicose veins, it helps to think about how your circulatory system works.
 Every time your heart beats, blood is pumped through your arteries.
 That blood returns to your heart via veins.

 Your veins have tiny valves that prevent blood from flowing backward.
 If those valves malfunction, blood can begin to pool in your veins.
 That leads to enlarged and gnarled veins with a bluish tint.